Urea: Reactions

 Structure of [Fe(urea)6](2+) showing intramolecular hydrogen bonds.
 Color code: blue = N, red = O.

+Basicity

 Urea is a weak base, with a pK_{b} of 13.9.
 When combined with strong acids, it undergoes protonation at oxygen to form uronium salts.
-It is also a Lewis base, forming metal complexes of the type [M(urea)6]^{n+}|.
+It is a Lewis base, forming metal complexes of the type [M(urea)6]^{n+}|.

+N-functionalization

+As an electron-rich amide, urea readily undergoes N-functionalization by electrophilic reagents.
+This property gives rise to several reagents.
+Nitration occurs at the amine to give N-nitrourea.
+Chlorination similarly gives N-chlorourea.

+Transamination

+Urea undergoes transamination.
+For example, treatment with anilinium gives both N-phenylurea and N,N'-diphenylurea.
+N-Methylurea can be prepared by a similar acid-catalyzed pathway.

+Heterocyclization

-Urea reacts with malonic esters to make barbituric acids.
+Urea, being a multifunctional, is a versatile precursor to heterocycles.
+It reacts with malonic esters to make barbituric acids.
+With hydroxyketones, urea condenses to give glyoxalones.
+It is a precursor to pyrimidines.

 Thermolysis

-Molten urea decomposes into ammonium cyanate at about 152 °C, and into ammonia and isocyanic acid above 160 °C:
+Molten urea decomposes into ammonium cyanate at about 152 C, and into ammonia and isocyanic acid above 160 C: